DopplerHQ/cli/README.md

 ### Shell script

-This option is only recommend for CI jobs and other environments that won't receive updates.
+This option is recommend for CI jobs and other environments that won't make use of package manager updates.

 ```sh
 $ (curl -Ls https://cli.doppler.com/install.sh || wget -qO- https://cli.doppler.com/install.sh) | sh